 It is slow, though.
 As a result, it can be like watching paint dry.
 You’ve heard the saying, “A watched pot never boils.”
 It’s the same with trading in the middle of the day.
 This could be the best time of day to trade stocks for a select few.

 Trading During the Last Hour of the Day

 Typically, Monday afternoon is usually a good time.
-Historically, the market tends to drop at the beginning of the week, particularly around the middle of the month.
+However, the market tends to drop at the beginning of the week, particularly around the middle of the month.
 This so-called “Monday Effect” has been researched extensively.

 Because of this, many experts recommend selling on Friday before the Monday Effect dip occurs.
-More specifically if that Friday is the first day of a new month or when it precedes a three-day weekend.
+More specifically, if that Friday is the first day of a new month or when it precedes a three-day weekend.

 - Over a million shares traded daily on average

 - An ATR of at least 1 ( I need to be able to scalp at least a .50 cents from the stock

 - Good fundamentals.
 I check them in StockRover – I want investors to have a REASON to buy